Skip to main content

 • Product Documentation

-• Agents Hosting: Build and run AI agents that can scale.
+• Agents Hosting: Host and run AI agents as serverless auto-scalable endpoints.

-• MCP Servers Hosting: Expose capabilities and execute tool calls for your AI agents.
+• MCP Servers Hosting: Expose capabilities and execute tool calls using MCP.

-• Model APIs: Learn about supported model types.
+• Model APIs: Learn about supported model types on our global AI gateway.

 • Integrations: Discover how Blaxel works with other tools, frameworks, and platforms.